 Sleep better and help change the mental state

 In some respects, the treatment recommended for the foremost common sleep problem, insomnia, is the same for all patients, no matter whether or not they also suffer from psychiatric disorders.
-The basics are a mixture of lifestyle changes, behavioral strategies, psychotherapy, and medicines if necessary.
+Lifestyle changes, behavioral strategies, psychotherapy, and medicines comprise this treatment.

 The majority know that caffeine contributes to sleeplessness, but so can alcohol and nicotine.
 Alcohol initially depresses the system, which helps some people go to sleep, but the results wear off during a few hours and folks come to life, awake and hungover.
 Nicotine may be a stimulant, which speeds pulse rate and thinking.
 Abandoning these substances is best, but avoiding them before bedtime is another choice if you cannot stop altogether.